 - Heat up the oil in a soup pot on medium high and add the chopped vegetables.
 Saute them for few minutes until the flavor is developed.

-- Simmer the soup until the vegetables are tender.
+- Simmer the soup until the vegetables are tender, about 30 minutes.

 - Serve it warm or cold as you prefer.